The original biblical manuscripts, women Bible teachers, assurance for believers, God's

 that the meal they were taking was the Lord's evening meal?

-- My answer: The phrase "breaking bread" was a particular one.
-When used in
+- My answer: The phrase "breaking bread" had a parrticular meaning in the New

-Scripture in the context of a church congregational meeting, "breaking bread" always meant the
+Testament.
+When used in Scripture in the context of a church congregational meeting, "breaking

 Look at how the Gospel writers describe the Lord's Supper